Want to know what’s it like living in Japan as a foreigner? Specifically, living in Japan as an American?

 In general, I really don’t mind people talking, but sometimes it’s nice to just sit and not be distracted by the other people around you.

 Yes, it’s true.
-Japan is very clean.
+Japan is very clean and one of the best things about living in Japan.

 I think there are a lot of reasons for this, mainly that Japanese people are just good about not littering and being courteous.
 Another reason is that the poorer, rundown parts of town are conveniently out of sight.